mwpowellhtx/perils-of-npc/README.md

-By extension I suppose you could include [INotifyPropertyChanging] (http://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanging.aspx) in the same discussion, although that is something new int .NET 4 that I know of, at least as concerns Model-aware systems that have been around awhile, since at least [.NET 3.5] (http://en.wikipedia.org/wiki/.NET_Framework).
+By extension I suppose you could include [INotifyPropertyChanging] (http://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanging.aspx) in the same discussion, although that is something new in .NET 4 that I know of, at least as concerns Model-aware systems that have been around awhile, since at least [.NET 3.5] (http://en.wikipedia.org/wiki/.NET_Framework).